JoeWebDev70/JoeWebDev70/README.md

 - 🎯 I'm currently looking for professional opportunities.

-- 🌱 I've just finished my training for the professional title of web and mobile web developer with Onlineformapro in Lure (70). <br>
+- 🌱 I've just finished my training for the professional title of web and mobile web developer at Onlineformapro in Lure (70). <br>
-      This training prepares me to work on both front and back ends.
+This training prepares me to work on both front and back-end development, with the aim of rounding out my IT skills.

 <br>
 <div>